 What Is ISO 9001?

-ISO 9001 (also written as ISO9001) is the international standard for quality management systems (QMS), designed to help organizations improve efficiency, meet customer needs, and achieve consistent results.
-Published by the International Organization for Standardization (ISO), the current version – ISO 9001:2015 – is trusted by over 1 million businesses across 190 countries, from startups to multinational corporations.
+ISO 9001 (or ISO9001) is the international standard for quality management systems (QMS), designed to help organizations improve efficiency, meet customer needs, and achieve consistent results.
+Published by the International Organization for Standardization (ISO), it is one of the world's most widely used management system standards, with more than one million certificates issued worldwide.

 1:32

 ISO 9001 is the global benchmark for quality management, first published in 1987 by the International Organization for Standardization (ISO).
-Today, in its fourth revision (ISO 9001:2015), it's used by over 1 million organizations across 190 countries – from small startups to multinational corporations.
+The current edition, ISO 9001:2015, is used by organizations of every size and across virtually every sector.

 But what makes ISO 9001 so powerful?
-At its core, it's a framework for excellence.
-By implementing a Quality Management System (QMS) aligned with ISO 9001 requirements, organizations can gain powerful benefits.
+At its core, ISO 9001 provides a framework for managing quality systematically.
+By implementing a QMS aligned with its requirements, organizations can improve consistency, strengthen process control, increase customer confidence and create a structured mechanism for continual improvement.

 Using ISO 9001:2015 helps ensure that customers get consistent, good quality products and services, which in turn brings many business benefits.